zx80/flask-simple-auth/README.md

 FSA_CAST = { House: strToHouse, … }
 ```

-As a special case, the `Request`, `Session`, `Globals`, `Environ` and
+As a special case, the `Request`, `Session`, `Globals`, `Environ`,
-`CurrentUser` types, when used for parameters, result in the `request`,
+`CurrentApp` and `CurrentUser` types, when used for parameters, result in the
-`session`, `g` flask special objects, `environ` WSGI parameter and
+`request`, `session`, `g` flask special objects, `environ` WSGI parameter and
-the current authenticated user to be passed as this parameter to the
+the current authenticated user or the current application to be passed as this
-function, allowing to keep a functional programming style by hidding away these
+parameter to the function, allowing to keep a functional programming style by
-special proxies.
+hidding away these special proxies.

 More special parameters can be added with the `special_parameter` app
 function/decorator, by providing a type and a function which returns the